 Phone: (716) 645-1157

-Quanxi Jia, PhD in Electrical and Computer Engineering, is the Empire Innovation Professor and National Grid Professor of Materials Research in the Department of Materials Design and Innovation (MDI) at the University at Buffalo, State University of New York.
-He also serves as scientific director of UB’s New York State Center of Excellence in Materials Informatics (CMI).
+Quanxi Jia is an Empire Innovation Professor and National Grid Professor of Materials Research in the Department of Materials Design and Innovation (MDI) at the University at Buffalo, the State University of New York.
+He is also the Scientific Director of UB’s New York State Center of Excellence in Materials Informatics (CMI).